-8. Shall I pick you up some milk from the grocery store too?
+Shall I pick you up some milk from the grocery store, too?

 “A parent called and asked if I would order a teacher’s edition of our math book for her.
 She was unable to order it from the publisher because she wasn’t a teacher.
 The best part?
 She calmly suggested that I order it with my credit card and she would pay me back.” —V.S.

-“A mother called to let me know that she had to take her daughter out of school for a week because she was going on a trip.
+“A mother called to let me know that she had to take her daughter out of school for a week because [they were] going on a trip.
 She wanted her sixth grade daughter to be able to write a paper about the trip instead of do the work that would be assigned in class.
-When I told her that she had to follow our district’s curricular standards and complete the work that she missed, she threatened to sue me because I wasn’t making necessary adaptations for her daughter.”
+When I told her that [her daughter] had to follow our district’s curricular standards and complete the work that she missed, [the mother] threatened to sue me because I wasn’t making necessary adaptations for her daughter.”

 “I got a note from a mom telling me that her son had a sore throat.
 She asked if I could make him hot tea throughout the day.
 She sent in a fist full of tea bags in his bag.
 At the bottom of the note she told me that if I had any honey laying around, I should add that to the hot tea to soothe his throat more.” —M.B.

-“A mom asked me last week if I would remind her daughter, a second grader, to wipe front to back really well each time she goes to the bathroom during the day.” —S.H.
+“A mom asked me last week if I would remind her daughter, a second grader, to wipe front to back really well each time she [went] to the bathroom during the day.” —S.H.